Xiaoqi-Tang/scDBic/README.md

 Rscript scDBic.R

 #### 3. (Optional) Run with Demo Data
-We provide a small demo dataset (demo_data.csv) in this repository to verify the installation and demonstrate the workflow.
+We provide a small demo dataset (demo_dataset.csv) in this repository to verify the installation and demonstrate the workflow.